 A Certificate of Sponsorship (CoS) contains your electronic record which includes your personal details and information about your job that you have been offered.
 Your employer should provide you with your CoS unique reference number once they have assigned it to you.

 We can assist you with your Tier 2 ICT application preparation.
 Talk to us for an initial advice and we will guide you on the right track towards your visa.

 Your family members (‘dependants’), your husband, wife or partner and your child under 18 can come with you when you come to the UK on this visa.
 The dependants of Tier 2 (ICT) will have full rights to work in the UK apart from working as a Trainee Doctor/Dentist or professional sportsperson or sports coach.

 At the stage of initial application, the dependent spouse of the applicant will have to prove that they are in a subsisting relationship with the family members.
 They are also expected to provide supporting documents to show their ability to maintain themselves in the UK.
-This will be in the form of having savings of £630 (for each applicant) which must be held for at least 90 days prior to the date of submitting the application.
+This will be in the form of having savings (£1,270 for main applicant, £285 for a dependant partner, £315 for a first child and £200 for each subsequent child) which must be held for at least 28 days prior to the date of submitting the application.
 Alternatively, if the main applicant will be sponsored by an A-Rated sponsor, the sponsor can provide an undertaking to confirm that the dependant’s maintenance will be covered by the sponsored as well.